A Generic Manual & Parts List is available for this machine

 A further advantage of the Naerok/Alpine was the availability of a very useful, infinitely-variable, auto-knock-off power longitudinal feed to the table.
 The unit was a third-party, Taiwanese-built type that was also offered for retro-fitting to other small milling machines and came with a very large, satin-chrome plated, clearly-engraved inch-division micrometer dial locked by a "non-upset", screw-action face-ring.
 This unit is still made today by various manufacturers and makes a handy addition to any small miller.

-Although inexpensive and of relatively crude construction - and with a less-than-perfect cosmetic finish - this type of mill/drill is a most useful addition to any workshop.
-Able to mill to tolerable accuracy with either large or small cutters, it becomes additionally handy when used as a coordinate drill - the vice being bolted securely to the table and the slides then manoeuvred to bring the workpiece exactly into the required location beneath the drill bit.
+Although inexpensive, of relatively crude construction and with a less-than-perfect cosmetic finish, this type of vertical miller and co-ordinate drilling machine is a most useful addition to any workshop, especially if you are playing with the repair of motorcycles and cars.
+Able to mill to tolerable accuracy with either large or small cutters, it becomes especially handy when used as a coordinate drill, the spindle speeds being both high and low enough to cope with drill bits of small and large diameter - 1/4" into free-cutting steel, for example, needing around 2,300 r.p.m. and one of 1.5" about 357 r.p.m.
+With a vice bolted securely to the table, the slides can be manoeuvred easily - to bring the workpiece exactly into place - and then locked.